 “Ring Around the Collar”

-I have been very remiss – actually that’s putting it mildly.
-I have neglected my promise to write a monthly newsletter.
+I have been very remiss – actually, that’s putting it mildly.
+I have neglected my promise to write a monthly newsletter – for a long time.
 My life, which I thought was going to give me lots of time to reflect and write glowing stuff for this newsletter and site, has gotten in the way.
-For some good reasons, I decided to pursue some extra income doing affiliate marketing on my computer.
-This is a way to make money online selling “other people’s” products.
+For some good reasons, I decided to pursue some extra income doing a number of things on my computer.
+Nothing exciting – just fun stuff and things to take up my time.

 Recliner-copyRecliner-copyRecliner-copy